sarahcarterch/dataspot/README_FOR_DEVS.md

 1. **Authentication (DataspotAuth)**: Handles OAuth token management for Dataspot API access.

 2. **Clients**:
-   - **BaseDataspotClient**: Abstract base class providing common functionality for Dataspot API interaction.
+   - **BaseDataspotClient**: Base class providing common functionality for Dataspot API interaction.
    - **DNKClient**: Extends `BaseDataspotClient` to specifically work with the Datennutzungskatalog (DNK).
 Delegates handling to specialized handlers.
    - **ODSClient**: Interfaces with the OpenDataSoft API to retrieve dataset and organization information.

 3. **Handlers**:
-   - **BaseDataspotHandler**: Abstract base class for handlers that manage different types of assets in Dataspot.
+   - **BaseDataspotHandler**: Base class for handlers that manage different types of assets in Dataspot.
    - **DatasetHandler**: Extends `BaseDataspotHandler` to handle dataset synchronization operations.
    - **OrgStructureHandler**: Extends `BaseDataspotHandler` to handle organizational unit synchronization operations.
+   - **OrgUnitChange**: Data class used by OrgStructureHandler to track changes to organizational units.

 4. **Data Models**:
    - **Dataset**: Abstract base class for all dataset types.